abirafdirp/blog-wagtail/README.rst

 Settings
 ------------

-blog relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
+This project relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
 It has been deployed successfully with both Gunicorn/Nginx and even uWSGI/Nginx.

 For configuration purposes, the following table maps the 'blog' environment variables to their Django setting: